Stone Temple Pilots: Musical style

 Aerosmith was a large influence on the band, with Dean DeLeo acknowledging the band's influence on songs such as "Huckleberry Crumble" off their 2010 self-titled record.
 Steven Tyler and Joe Perry joined the band onstage at a 1996 show in Madison Square Garden for renditions of the Aerosmith songs "Sweet Emotion" and "Lick and a Promise".
 All of the band members were Kiss fans during their childhood, and played shows at the Roseland Ballroom in 1993 in Kiss-style makeup.

 During the taping of their VH1 Storytellers performance, Weiland acknowledged artists such as the Rolling Stones, Neil Young, and Robert Plant as their musical heroes.
 The band has covered songs by artists such as the Beatles, Led Zeppelin, the Doors, Pink Floyd, James Brown, David Bowie, and Bob Marley both live and in the studio.

-Early in their career, the band was considered to be a part of the grunge movement.
-Despite assertions by critics that their style in the early–mid 1990s was derived from contemporary artists such as Alice in Chains and Soundgarden, the band maintained that the similarities were coincidental, due in part to having the same musical idols growing up.
-Much of the comparison was directed at Weiland's vocal style drawing similarities to that of Eddie Vedder's.
 Weiland stated that his vocal style was influenced by Jim Morrison and David Bowie, who also served as his main fashion influence.
 Weiland has been called a chameleon due to his ability to change his vocal and fashion style.
+Other influences the band cited include Jane's Addiction, Soundgarden, Black Flag, Big Star, Iron Butterfly, Cheap Trick, Thin Lizzy, Aerosmith, Kiss, T. Rex, Mott the Hoople, Jethro Tull, Pink Floyd, Burt Bacharach, the Beach Boys, Astrud Gilberto, Bernie Worrell, Stevie Wonder, Sex Pistols, Genesis, Jonathan Richman and R.E.M..
+In their early career, Stone Temple Pilots were frequently compared to grunge bands such as Pearl Jam.
+When asked about grunge in an interview, Corey Hickok stated "Scott had never heard of a band called Pearl Jam when he was writing Core.
+We were fans though of Alice In Chains when they came out."
+Weiland continued by stating:

+I was a member of Sub Pop, and used to get singles every month.
+I saw Nirvana in 1990 I believe it was, at Raji's...
+In the early days, [the comparisons of STP to Grunge bands] didn’t matter to me so much, because I felt it was the first real movement in rock and roll since punk rock.
+It tapped into sociopolitical connotations, and pop culture.
+It just had a vibe.
+It influenced fashion, I mean it was a huge, huge movement.